GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-76/index.md

 ## And more! {: #more }

-These are just a few of the changes in Chrome 76 for developers, of course, there’s plenty more.
+These are just a few of the changes in Chrome 76 for developers, of course, there's plenty more.

 ### `Promise.allSettled()`

-Personally, I’m really excited about `Promise.allSettled()`.
-It’s similar to `Promise.all()`, except it waits until all of the promises are settled before returning.
+Personally, I'm really excited about `Promise.allSettled()`.
+It's similar to `Promise.all()`, except it waits until all of the promises are settled before returning.